 Exemptions were introduced in 2016 to replace the old dispensations system.
 It means that valid expenses paid or reimbursed by the employer do not have to be reported in their tax compliance check.
 This covers:

 - Professional fees and subscriptions

-- Scale rates not approved by HMRC
+- Scale rates are not approved by HMRC

-- Paid via a salary sacrifice arrangement
+- They are paid via a salary sacrifice arrangement

 When is a P11D required?

 P11D forms are filled in by employers for annual reports on employee expense payments as well as employee benefits.
 They are designed to inform HMRC about taxable benefits in kind that are not included in the payroll or subject to PAYE deduction.

 A P11D is needed for each employee you’ve provided with expenses or benefits that are not covered by the exemption.
 You don’t need to submit a P11D for employees if you pay tax on all their benefits via payroll.

 Can credit card slips be used as proof of an expense?